blynkkk/blynkkk.github.io/HardwareSetUps.md

 ## Arduino + ESP8266 WiFi with AT commands

-This connection type is nor secommended for beginners.
+This connection type is not recommended for beginners.
 If you would like to try it, please carefully read [this help topic](http://help.blynk.cc/hardware-and-libraries/arduino/esp8266-with-at-firmware)
 **Note:** Some boards like Arduino UNO WiFi from Arduino.org, do not use AT commands (and do not provide relevant libraries), so this renders them unusable with Blynk.